Environmental Recognition Awards

 Sacramento Audubon Society

 The SEC recognized the Audubon's Environmental Education Program for Sacramento Regional Conservation Corps and their participation in the 2018 Nature Bowl Competition.
 The goal of the Education program is to enhance corps members understanding, appreciation and respect for the environment in which they work through rotating classroom sessions and field sessions.
 Corps members help maintain pedestrian pathways at the Bobelaine Sanctuary and through the educational programs provided by the Audubon Society, they may share their knowledge with others and become betters stewards and ambassadors of the environment.
+The Audubon Society also participated in the 2018 Nature Bowl Semi Finals Competition at Pollock Pines, reaching 118 students from 9 schools.
+The Nature Bowl is a fun, science based event for elementary age students promoting activities which challenged students' knowledge of the environment, habitat and conservation.

 Mr. Corey Brown